faculty and administration

 She previously served as the director of two multi-door courthouses, in Cambridge, MA and in Burlington County, NJ, was a senior mediator, directory of professionals services, and regional training manager for Endispute/JAMS Boston.
 She also was the executive director of the Academy of Family Mediators, and has maintained a full-time private practice since 1998.
 She has mediated a range of disputes from commercial to family, with a concentration in employment and complex family issues.
 She is a licensed psychologist.

-Pamela Smith Holleman is a partner in the Bankruptcy Practice Group and Litigation Department of Sullivan & Worcester LLP in Boston.
-Ms. Holleman's practice is focused in the areas of business bankruptcy and commercial litigation.
-She holds a J.D. from Boston College Law School, a Masters in Business Administration from New York University, Stern School of Business, and a Master of Arts in Political Science from the University of Chicago.
-Previously, Ms. Holleman served as Group Manager, Contract Administration, Ingersoll-Rand Company, managing the contracting activities of the Company's Process Systems Group worldwide.
+Pamela Smith Holleman is Senior Corporate Counsel for E Ink Corporation, where she represents the company in a broad variety of transactional matters, including drafting and negotiation of contracts and advising on contract enforcement and disputes, and provides the company with legal support on various business ventures, mergers and acquisitions, litigation and enterprise risk management.
+Before joining E Ink, she practiced in the Bankruptcy Practice Group and Litigation Department of Sullivan & Worcester LLP from 1998-2014 (as a partner from 2007-2014).
+She holds a J.D. from Boston College Law School, an MBA from New York University Stern School of Business, and a Master of Arts in Political Science from the University of Chicago.
+Before attending law school, Ms. Holleman served as Group Manager, Contract Administration, Ingersoll-Rand Company, managing the contracting activities of the company’s Process Systems Group worldwide.

 Stuart Mark Hurowitz is a Staff Attorney with the Committee for Public Counsel Service's Superior Court Office in Worcester (but has also been with CPCS in both Suffolk and Norfolk Counties).
 Mr. Hurowitz began his legal career in 1992 at the New Hampshire Public Defender's Office, after having graduated from Boston University School of Law.
 He spent the next seven and one-half years as a New Hampshire public defender, the last three and one-half as the managing attorney of the Nashua branch office.
 Leaving NHPD in December 1999, Mr. Hurowitz went to Montenegro (then still a part of Yugoslavia) to work on a wide range of legal reform projects as an American Bar Association's Central and East European Law Initiative's (ABA-CEELI) criminal law liaison.
 Over the years since his repatriation, he has completed teaching stints for the criminal practice clinic at Boston University School of Law, Boston College Law School, Suffolk University Law School (in the juvenile defender clinic), and Franklin Pierce Law Center in Concord, NH.